 Our primary office is in Austin, although we do work all over Texas, including Houston, Dallas and San Antonio (as an aside, since we are licensed in Delaware, the epicenter of US corporate law, we have clients all over the country, although mostly in Texas).
 One of the most common searches on the Internet for lawyers is “affordable business lawyer.”
 In the Texas markets, that holds true – many people search for affordable business attorneys.
-I know that because we see their searches in Google.
+We know that because we see their searches in Google.

 “Affordable” means different things to different people, although we expect all of our clients to be concerned somewhat about their budget.
 Business is competitive and it can be challenging and you need to use your dollars wisely to accomplish your business goals.
 And, a lot of corporate legal work doesn’t directly drive sales.
 Sure, a commercial lease, non-disclosure agreement, independent contractor agreement or supply or services agreement are necessary to operate, but clients often look at them as purely costs.
 So, they are understandably careful about what they spend getting that work done.